Increment - Engage - Deliver

 Using practical exercises, you see the tools in action and practise applying them to real work in a controlled, low risk way.

-The focus is on building capability, so the team leaves able to run the same approach themselves after the session
+The focus is on building capability, so the team leaves able to run the same approach themselves after the session.
+If it annoys people every day, it’s worth fixing.
+If it annoys them once a quarter, it’s probably not.

 What organisations typically see